-Operationally the HD needs to perform two sets of E-Multiplication operations (one with β and another with β'), which take the majority of the execution time.
-A single E-Multiplication operation in B_N requires N multiplies and 2N additions over the finite field F_q .
+Operationally the HD needs to perform two sets of E-Multiplication operations (one with $\beta$ and another with $\beta'$ ), which take the majority of the execution time.
+A single E-Multiplication operation in $B_N$ requires N multiplies and 2N additions over the finite field $\mathbb{F}q$ .
 These operations, in turn, gets multiplied by the number of Artin generators in each braid.

-We generated key material using $B{16}F{256}$ for a proposed 2^{128} security level.
+As an example, we generated key material using $B{16}\mathbb{F}{256}$ for a proposed $2^{64}$ security level.
 We generated 32 conjugates for each set and from there generated key material for testing.
-For this testing we generated 10 sets of HD keys which averaged a braid length of 2659.2 Artin Generators for β and 4302.4 for β' .
+For this testing we generated 10 sets of HD keys which averaged a braid length of 2659.2 Artin Generators for $\beta$ and 4302.4 for $\beta'$ .

 The first platform tested was a Texas Instruments (TI) MSP430 16-bit (model) microcontroller.
 This platform runs at various speeds from 8Mhz to 30Mhz (or faster).
 On this platform we used the IAR (2011) compiler, version 5.40.1 with Optimizations set to High and all transformations and unrolling options checked.
 With this setting the Ironwood HD implementation built into 3126 bytes of ROM and ran with 354 bytes of RAM.
 Running over the 10 keys, the MSP430 required anywhere from 4,532,480 to 6,002,668 cycles with an average of 5,309,182.
 At 25MHz this equates to an average runtime of 212ms.
-Compare this to Curve25519 in [9] which takes 9,119,840 cycles in 13,112 bytes of ROM and 384 bytes of RAM.
 Ironwood does not require a hardware multiplier.

 The second platform was an NXP LPC1768 running at 48MHz, which contains an embedded ARM Cortex M3.
-We compiled our code using GCC (arm-none-eabigcc) version 4.9.3 using optimization level -O3.
+We compiled our code using GCC (arm-none-eabi-gcc) version 4.9.3 using optimization level -O3.
 This built down into 2578 bytes of ROM and the runtime required 1192 bytes of RAM.
 Running the Ironwood shared secret calculation over the 10 keys, this ARM platform required anywhere from 1,538,472 to 2,026,216 cycles to compute a shared secret, resulting in a runtime of 32.1 to 42.2ms (averaging 37.4ms).
-Compare this to Curve25519 in [9] which required 3,589,850 cycles (on a Cortex-M0) in 7,900 bytes of ROM and 584 bytes of RAM.